cargo-limit/cargo-limit/README.md

     - empty is default

 ## Why?
-It's a workaround for [this issue](https://github.com/rust-lang/rust/issues/27189).
+Initially it was just a workaround for [this issue](https://github.com/rust-lang/rust/issues/27189).
 Consider a program:
 ```rust
 fn f() -> Result<(), ()> {
     Ok(())